Darkatom/Canvanoid/README.md

 You can also try the game [here](http://darkatom.github.io/canvanoid), if you don't want to/can't build the code.

 ## How to build
-You will need Node.js, Webpack and Babel.
+You will need Node.js, Webpack, Babel, Babel loader and the Babel module includer (to support the imports and requires).
 The configurations are already in place.
 Just create a new npm project, download the needed packages and execute:
 ```
 npm run build